196 East Commerce Street

 “Except as provided in N.J.S.2C:11-4 [New Jersey’s manslaughter statute], criminal homicide constitutes murder when: (1) The actor purposely causes death or serious bodily injury resulting in death; or (2)The actor knowingly causes death or serious bodily injury resulting in death; or (3) It is committed when the actor . . . is engaged in the commission of, or an attempt to commit, or flight after committing or attempting to commit robbery, sexual assault, arson, burglary, kidnapping, carjacking, criminal escape or terrorism . . . and in the course of such crime or of immediate flight therefrom, any person causes the death of a person other than one of the participants.”

 As a result, contrary to popular belief, proof of subjective “intent” is not necessarily required in order to establish criminal culpability for murder in New Jersey.
 If the prosecution can show that you knew what you were doing (i.e. pointing a gun and pulling the trigger), it does not need to prove that you subjectively intended to kill the person you shot.
-Additionally, if you caused a death while committing or fleeting from the scene of another serious crime, then you can be convicted regardless of your mental state at the relevant time.
+Additionally, if you caused death while committing or fleeing from the scene of another serious crime, then you can be convicted regardless of your mental state at the relevant time.
 This makes defending against murder charges in New Jersey particularly challenging, and it makes it particularly important to choose a defense lawyer who has specific experience fighting murder allegations.

 Under New Jersey’s murder statute, a conviction carries a minimum potential sentence of 30 years in prison without parole eligibility.
 However, the statute lists several “aggravating factors” that can raise the stakes to life imprisonment without the possibility of parole.
 These aggravating factors include:

 Regardless of the circumstances involved in your case, your New Jersey murder attorney can craft a defense strategy and fight vigorously to protect your freedom.
 Our defense lawyers are unwavering advocates and skilled litigators who have extensive records of protecting clients in complicated criminal cases throughout New Jersey.
-Whether the evidence proves that you are innocent or we need to pursue other defense strategies on your behalf, we can use our experience to convince the prosecutor, judge and/or jury that you do not deserve to spend the next 30 years or more behind bars.
+Whether the evidence proves that you are innocent or we need to pursue other defense strategies on your behalf, we can use our experience to convince the prosecutor, judge, and/or jury that you do not deserve to spend the next 30 years or more behind bars.

 In order to protect you to the fullest extent possible, it is important that we speak with you right away so that we can advise you of your legal rights and deal with the police and prosecutors on your behalf.
 To speak with an experienced New Jersey murder lawyer in confidence, call 877-435-6371 or tell us how to reach you online now.